locationtech/udig-platform/docs/user/en/getting_started/walkthrough2/WorkingwithAttributes.rst

 To start out with lets figure out the name of that city:

-* Select :menuselection:`Navigation --> Show All` from the menu bar.
+* Select :menuselection:`Navigation --> Zoom to All` from the menu bar.

 * Select the Tasmanian cities in the Layers View.